ihmccreery/ihmccreery.github.io/_posts/2016-09-02-lady-autumns-auburn-blush.md

 ---
-title: “Lady Autumn’s Auburn Blush”
+title: "Lady Autumn’s Auburn Blush"
 ---

 Lady Autumn’s Auburn Blush
 ===

+*Isaac Hollander McCreery, 2 September 2016*

 I’m surprised at the comfort you bring to me.
 When I first slept beside you, it felt pleasant: